Marge Be Not Proud: Plot

-Bart wants the new video game Bonestorm, but Marge refuses to buy it because it is too violent, expensive, and distracts children from their school work.
+As Christmas approaches, Bart wants the new video game Bonestorm, but Marge refuses to buy it because it is too violent, expensive, and distracts children from their school work.
 Unable to rent it or play Milhouse's copy, Bart visits the local Try-N-Save discount store, where Jimbo Jones and Nelson Muntz convince him to steal a copy.
 Bart is caught by security guard Detective Don Brodka, who calls Homer and Marge, but leaves a message because they are not home.
-Detective Brodka orders him to leave the store and never come back.
-He threatens Bart by telling him he will face criminal charges and spend the holidays in juvenile hall if he returns to his store again.
+Detective Brodka orders Bart to leave the store, threatening him with Christmas in juvenile hall if he comes back.
 Bart rushes home and successfully intercepts the message by switching out the answering machine tape with Allan Sherman's "Hello Muddah, Hello Faddah."

-Unaware of Bart's crime, Marge takes the family to the same store to get their annual Christmas picture taken.
-Bart is spotted by Detective Brodka, who shows a disbelieving Marge and Homer the security footage of their son shoplifting.
-Bart tries to apologize to Marge, but she rebuffs him and sends him to bed.
-Concerned she may be mothering Bart too much, Marge decides he is old enough to make his own decisions and bans Bart from family activities as punishment for his misdemeanor, such as making snow statues and decorating the Christmas tree.
-Worried he has lost Marge's love, Bart convinces Milhouse's mother, Luann, to spend time with him.
+Unaware of Bart's crime, Marge takes the family to the same store to get their annual Christmas picture taken, to Bart's horror.
+There, Bart is spotted by Detective Brodka, who shows Homer, Marge and the rest of the store the security footage of their son shoplifting.

+A remorseful Bart tries to apologize to Marge.
+However, Marge is so traumatized over what her son did that she just tells Bart to go to bed.
+Concerned she may be mothering Bart too much, Marge leaves him out from family activities, such as making snow statues and decorating the Christmas tree.
+Realising he has lost Marge's love, Bart convinces Milhouse's mother, Luann, to spend time with him.

-To regain his mother's love, Bart shops at Try-N-Save and returns home with a bulge in his coat.
-Thinking he has shoplifted again, Marge confronts Bart, who reveals he bought a Christmas present for her: a photo of himself smiling.
-Overjoyed at getting this early Christmas gift, Marge gives Bart his present: the golf simulator video game Lee Carvallo's Putting Challenge.
-Though underwhelmed, Bart thanks her and they reconcile.
+To regain his mother's love, Bart shops at the Try-N-Save and returns home with a bulge in his coat.
+Thinking he has shoplifted again, Marge confronts Bart, who reveals he bought a Christmas present for her: a photo of himself smiling (with the receipt attached, showing that it was paid in full).
+Overjoyed at getting this early Christmas gift, Marge forgives Bart and gives him his present: the golf simulator video game Lee Carvallo's Putting Challenge.
+Though underwhelmed, Bart still thanks her and they reconcile.

+During the end credits, an unseen player (implied to be Bart) plays the Lee Carvallo video game and, after failing a shot (due to choosing the wrong type of club and making a far too powerful swing), declines the game's offer to continue playing.